chrisrusselljr/blog/content/posts/ipfs-gateway.md

 ```

 ## Checkpoint
-Load `$PUBLIC_DNS:8080/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv`in your browser and you should see the docs directory
+Curl `$PUBLIC_DNS:8080/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv` on your VM in your browser and you should see the docs directory

 in our case: `ec2-3-101-123-139.us-west-1.compute.amazonaws.com:8080/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv`

-## Install nginx
+## Install NGINX
 `sudo apt update`
 `sudo apt-get dist-upgrade`
 `sudo apt install nginx`